Important Classes of Morphisms and the Relative Cotangent Sequence in Tangent Categories: Strong Tangent-Immersions

-and is preserved by $T^m$ for all $m \in \N$, then $\pi_1$ is a $T$-immersion as well. \end{enumerate} \end{proposition} \begin{proof} Statement $(i)$ follows from an immediate application of Lemma \ref{Lemma: The prepullback stacking lemma}.(i).
-Statement $(ii)$ holds because by assumption all powers of the tangent functor preserve the given prepullback.
-For statement $(iii)$, consider the commuting diagram:
+exists in $\Cscr$, then $\pi_1$ is a strong $T$-immersion as well. \end{enumerate} \end{proposition} \begin{proof} Statement (i) follows from an immediate application of Lemma \ref{Lemma: The prepullback stacking lemma}.i.
+Statement (ii) holds because by assumption all powers of the tangent bundle functor preserve the $T$-prepullback

+and use of the various whiskerings of the canonical flip allow one to drag $T^m$ of the square above to the isomorphic square with vertical maps $(p \ast T^m)_X$ and $(p \ast T^m)_Y$.